|Availability:||In stock (6)|

 Pro Tip: The grease fitting on these joints is off-set to one side, and requires careful marking on removal and installation to ensure you will be able to get a grease gun to connect to the fitting after installation.
 Check your Factory Service Manual for more details on how to position the u-joint on installation.
 Taking a photo before you take the old u-joint out is a good idea to ensure correct orientation upon re-installation.

 Note: the front u-joints in 80 Series Land Cruisers use a slightly smaller joint that can be found under the following part numbers: 04371-35031, 04371-35050, 04371-04351, 04371-60070.

-Genuine Toyota - Made in Japan
+Toyota - Made in Japan

 2022 03 14